steemfans/pricefeed/README.md

     "https://api.steemitdev.com",
     "https://api.justyy.com"
   ],
-  "account": "witness_account_name",						// Name of your Steem witness account "active_key": "witness_account_private_active_key",		// Private active key of your Steem witness account "exchanges": ["poloniex", "binance"],  // List of exchanges to use.
+  "feed_steem_account": "",                            // Name of your Steem witness account - if left empty, then should be set in env.
+  "feed_steem_active_key": "",		                   // Private active key of your Steem witness account - if left empty, then should be set in env.
+  "exchanges": ["poloniex", "binance", "cloudflare"],  // List of exchanges to use.
 Will publish an average of all exchanges in the list.
-If no exchanges are specified it will fall back to coinmarketcap.com as the default.
+  "interval": 60,									   // Number of minutes between feed publishes "feed_publish_interval": 30,                         // Feed published after 30 seconds of price feed "feed_publish_fail_retry": 5,                        // RPC node fail over to next after 5 retries
+  "price_feed_max_retry": 5,                           // Max retry for Price Feed API
+  "retry_interval": 10,                                // Retry interval 10 seconds
-  "interval": 60,											// Number of minutes between feed publishes "peg_multi": 1											// Feed bias setting, quote will be set to 1 / peg_multi
+  "peg_multi": 1									   // Feed bias setting, quote will be set to 1 / peg_multi
 }
 ```